centreon/centreon-documentation/cloud/reporting/reports.md

 ### Set the report scope

-1. In the **Report scope** section, select a type of resource, then one or several resources.
+1. In the **Report scope** section, select a type of resource and refine your filter by selecting one or several resources.
-2. Select the **Metrics**.
+2. Select the **Metrics** you want to display (only for the **Metric_Tempalte** template).

-The **Resources preview** displays the resources you have selected.
+  > The **Resources preview** displays the resources you have selected.
+This is not a preview of your report.

 3. Once the configuration is done, click **Create**.

   > If the **Create** button is not available, this means you have not configured your report correctly.

-Your report appears in the **Report list** in a new card, with the status **In progress**.
+4. Your report appears in the **Report list** in a new card, with the status **In progress**.

   > The report takes a few minutes to generate.
 If it takes too long, refresh the page.

 Your report is now created and available to be displayed.

-### Delete a report

-You can delete a report from the **Report list** page.

-- Click the **trash** button at the bottom left of the card, then confirm the deletion.

 ## Viewing reports in Grafana

 1. Go to the **Report list** page that displays all the reports that have been created.

 2. Click on the card corresponding to the report you want to display.
 It opens a new tab and displays your report in the Grafana interface.
+> Authentication to Grafana and data processing are managed by the [CCIAM](../ciam/ciam.md#what-is-centreon-ciam).

 *[Add a screenshot of a beautiful report in Grafana]*

+## Delete a report

+You can delete a report from the **Report list** page.

+- Click the **trash** button at the bottom left of the card, then confirm the deletion.